 Distinguished Professor, Department of Biological Sciences, NUS

-“The Mechanobiology Institute is committed to developing better ways to bring together the multi-disciplinary expertise that is needed to understand the systems biology of mechanical functions.
-In approaching integrated functions such as biomechanics, a single lab often does not have the resources to study all of the relevant parameters; however, innovation and insights will continue to be driven most rapidly by single investigators.” -M. Sheetz
+“The Mechanobiology Institute is committed to developing better ways to bring together the multi-disciplinary expertise that is needed to understand the systems biology of cell shape and mechanics.
+In approaching integrated functions such as biomechanics, a single lab often does not have the resources to study all of the relevant parameters and a small institute can provide that support.
+However, innovation and breakthroughs will continue to come primarily from individual investigators.” -M. Sheetz

-Hailing from Columbia University, Prof Michael Sheetz has more than 30 years’ experience in the biomedical field.
-Introduced to Singapore by Prof Hew Choy Leong of the National University of Singapore’s Department of Biological Sciences, Prof Sheetz was sought to lead an Research Centre of Excellence project.
-This resulted in a two-year effort to organize and submit a proposal on mechanobiology where Prof Sheetz set the theme and direction of the Mechanobiology Institute (MBI).
+Hailing from Columbia University, Prof Michael Sheetz has more than 40 years’ experience in the biomedical field.
+Introduced to Singapore by Prof Hew Choy Leong of the National University of Singapore’s Department of Biological Sciences, Prof Sheetz was sought to lead a Research Centre of Excellence project.
+After winning an RCE in 2009, the MBI was formed to study how mechanical forces are controlled in biological systems at a molecular, cellular and tissue level, and translate these findings to understanding disease progression.
+Built with an open laboratory concept, MBI promotes communication, collaboration and innovation among multi-disciplinary researchers with diverse backgrounds.
 Read more about Prof Sheetz.

 Co-Director, Mechanobiology Institute

 Professor and Head, Department of Biological Sciences, NUS

 “Mechanobiology research will contribute fundamental insights into the basic mechanisms underlying cell and tissue biology, development, and disease.” -P. Matsudaira